Christopher Stone (broadcaster): Later years

-In 1934 Stone joined the commercial station Radio Luxembourg (for £5,000 a year) and was barred from the BBC in consequence.
-He wrote a column reviewing new popular records for the Sunday Referee newspaper and appeared in advertisements for Bush radio sets.
-In 1937, as "Uncle Chris", he presented the first daily children's programme on commercial radio, Kiddies Quarter Hour on Radio Lyons.
-Stone later rejoined the BBC and caused a major row on 11 November 1941 when he wished King Victor Emmanuel of Italy a happy birthday on air, adding "I don't think any of us wish him anything but good, poor soul."
-This good wish towards the head of a state with which Britain was at war at the time led to the sacking of the BBC's Senior Controller of Programmes and tighter government control over all broadcasts.
+In 1935 Stone left the BBC to work for Radio Luxembourg; the BBC barred him as a paid performer but he was allowed to take part in BBC charity appeals, which raised £100,000 in four years.
+In 1937, as "Uncle Chris", he presented the first daily children's programme on commercial radio, The Kiddies Quarter Hour on Radio Lyons.
+(Note: Radio Lyons was the last of the major pre-war Continental stations to broadcast commercial programmes in English.
+Transmissions began on Sunday 1 November 1936.)
+Stone later rejoined the BBC and caused controversy on 11 November 1941 when he wished Victor Emmanuel, King of Italy, (with which Britain was at war) a happy birthday on air, adding "I don't think any of us wish him anything but good, poor soul".
+He continued to present programmes of records but also compèred live concerts and quizzes.